0x3C-0x3E/camp/README.md

 > Quick side note:
 >   LL stands for Linked-List because i am too lazy to type that all out

-just like camp_array you init it with

-## CampLL
-> Quick side note:
->   LL stands for Linked-List because i am too lazy to type that all out

 just like camp_array you init it with:
 ```c
     CampLL* list = camp_ll_new(sizeof(YOURTYPE));